Azure/arm-deploy/README.md

 ## Inputs

 * `scope`: **Required** Provide the scope of the deployment.
 Valid values are: `resourcegroup`(default) , `subscription`, `managementgroup`.
-* `templateLocation`: **Required** Specify the path or URL to the Azure Resource Manager template.
+* `template`: **Required** Specify the path or URL to the Azure Resource Manager template.
 * `subscriptionId`: Provide the Id of the subscription which should be used.Only required for scope `resourcegroup` & `subscription`.
 * `resourceGroupName`: Provide the name of a resource group.
 Only required for Resource Group Scope
-* `location`: Provide the target region, only required for Management Group or Subscription deployments.
+* `region`: Provide the target region, only required for Management Group or Subscription deployments.

 * `deploymentMode`: `Incremental`(default) (only add resources to resource group) or `Complete` (remove extra resources from resource group) or `Validate`
 * `deploymentName` Specifies the name of the resource group deployment to create.